shulgaalexey/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.md

 ### Code ninja way

 Get the full controll of your dependencies.
-Building nunit.xamarin SDK out of source codes and integrate it in your project with following three simple steps:
+Build nunit.xamarin SDK out of source codes and integrate it in your project with following three simple steps:

 1. Clone the SDK to your computer from the GitHub [https://github.com/shulgaalexey/nunit.xamarin](https://github.com/shulgaalexey/nunit.xamarin) and switch to Tizen/Preview branch: